Bone Chillers: Book series

 In French, the series is known as "Froid Dans le Dos" (which translates to "Cold in the Back") and follows a different order than the American version.
 Only fifteen of the original books were published in this line, but the fifteenth book, "Le Homard en Cavale" (which translates to "The Lobster on the Run") seems to be exclusive to this line, as it is about a lobster going after two kids on Christmas, which bears no resemblance to any books in the original English line.

-Similarity to Goosebumps

-This series is similar in style and tone to the very popular Goosebumps series.
-Other children's horror series from the 1990s include Are You Afraid of the Dark?, Deadtime Stories, Shivers, Graveyard School, Phantom Valley, Spinetinglers, Spooksville and Shadow Zone.